Lawani-EJ/kenpachi/README.md

 </p>

 ### New posts crrete page
-ROunding up the pism-application, adding a "crreate" page for posts.
+Rounding up the pisma-application, adding a "create" page for posts.
 This will let us write our own posts and save them to the database.

 ```bash
 mkdir -p app/posts/new && touch app/posts/new/page.tsx